Super Eagles legend Okocha welcomes Messi to PSG

 “Welcome to Paris,” Okocha captioned a photo of him and Messi on Instagram.

-During his playing career, the Nigeria legend spent four years in the French capital and he helped PSG win the Trophee des Champions in his first season in 1998 and followed by the discontinued Uefa Intertoto Cup in 2001.
+During his playing career, the Nigeria legend spent four years in the French capital and he helped PSG win the Trophee des Champions in his first season in 1998, followed by the discontinued Uefa Intertoto Cup in 2001.

 Okocha left Paris in 2002 for another spell in England with Bolton Wanderers before moving to Qatar SC and Hull City later on.